Festivals-App/festivals-api-ios/README.md

 ## Overview

-To use this library, create an `FestivalsClient` object by calling the `init(apiKey:apiVersion:baseURL:)` function.
-The client object provides you with a handler for each object type provided by the FestivalsAPI, through which you can fetch, create and delete those objects.
+The library consists of the `FestivalsClient` class, the handler classes and their corresponding objects.

 * **Objects**: Festival, Event, Artist, Location, ImageRef, Link, Place, Tag